 Once you fully understand the difference between mold remediation and mold removal, it becomes clear which is the right choice.
 Mold remediation requires the right team of professionals to do an effective job.

-If you are in Florida, our team of licensed technicians at Erica's Plumbing, Air Conditioning and Restoration can help you get rid of dangerous mold levels in your home.
+If you are in Florida, our team of licensed technicians at Erica's Plumbing, Air Conditioning & Restoration can help you get rid of dangerous mold levels in your home.
 We also provide HVAC cleaning services and repair all kinds of water leaks.
 We are a women-owned business in Boca Raton and we respond 24/7.
 Contact us here to get a quote immediately.